QUESTIONS AND GUIDES

 All the inserts we use come from the same original factory molds

-used for the last 50-60 years in Chicago, and from the same
+used for the last 50-60 years in Chicago, and often from the same

-We occasionally have to deal with lost molds, but sometimes have our own
+We occasionally have to deal with lost molds, and have sometimes

 made at the factory to produce the extinct part, from their